-Julia: Hello Kathrin!
-Thank you so much that you are here online today to tell us about your greatest adventure so far.
+Julia: Hi Kathrin!
+It's great that you're here online today and are telling us about your greatest adventure so far.

-At the beginning it would be great if you could briefly introduce yourself.
-Who are you and what are you doing?
+First of all, it would be great if you could briefly introduce yourself.
+Who are you and what do you do?

-I'm Kati, 30 years old and work for a medical technology startup Rehab buddy.
-When I'm not doing marketing, sales or business development there, I really enjoy traveling.
+I'm Kati, I'm 30 years old and I work at the medical technology startup Reha-Buddy.
+When I'm not busy there with marketing, sales or business development, I love to travel.

 Julia: What does adventure mean to you in everyday life and how important is adventure to you?

-I think it's a good break from the routine.
+I think it's a good break from routine.
 I don't like it when I find myself in a completely new situation where I don't know what to expect.
-I am a person who needs structure.
+I'm a person who needs structure.
 But sometimes I like to get myself out of this structure and do something spontaneous.
-And that's adventure for me.
+And that is adventure for me.

-Julia: And what was your biggest adventure so far?
+Julia: And what has been your greatest adventure so far?

-I spent a semester abroad in Taiwan 3 years ago and decided to take 2 weeks off and travel to Indonesia.
+Three years ago I spent a semester abroad in Taiwan and decided to take a 2-week break and travel to Indonesia.
 After arriving in Bali, I flew on to Flores, 600 km further east of Bali.
-From there I had booked a 4-day boat tour and shortly after my arrival, I got into a small wooden boat with just my backpack.
-This boat was far from modern and didn't even have windows, so everything was open.
-Inwardly, I have already started to pray that this boat will work without a sail! 😄
+From there I had booked a 4-day boat tour and shortly after my arrival I boarded a small wooden boat with only my backpack.
+This boat was far from modern and didn't even have windows so it was all open plan.
+Inwardly I have already started to pray that this boat will also work without a sail! 😄

-Unfortunately during this trip I was constantly seasick and vomited all the time.
-As a result, I could hardly eat anything and was a bit exhausted physically, but I couldn't help to enjoy the unique crystal clear blue sea water.
-You feel as if you are flying over the sea in a boat, as you can sometimes see 20 metres into the depths of the sea.
+Unfortunately during this trip I was constantly seasick and kept throwing up.
+As a result, I could hardly eat anything and was a bit physically exhausted, but I couldn't help but enjoy the unique, crystal-clear blue sea water.
+You feel as if you are flying over the sea in a boat, as you can sometimes look 20m into the depth of the sea.

-A highlight was definitely the waterfall in the middle of a jungle, which was surrounded by naturally formed stone pools.
+One highlight was definitely the freshwater waterfall in the middle of a jungle surrounded by naturally formed stone pools.
 Really nice!
-Or the moments when we swam in the ocean with turtles and manta rays.
+Or the moments when we swam in the sea with turtles and manta rays.

-During the day we were always exploring the islands, swimming and hiking a lot.
-In the evening we sat together in a group or laid by the boat and looked at the clear starry sky.
+During the day we were always out and about, exploring the islands, swimming and hiking a lot.
+In the evening we sat together in a group or lay by the boat and looked at the clear starry sky.
 So romantic!

-What was also romantic was the marriage proposal I got from the captain.
-He explained to me that he could have several wives anyway and that I would be exactly his type.
-I felt flattered, but declined thankfully. 😄
+What was also romantic was the marriage proposal I received from the captain.
+He explained to me that he could have several wives anyway and that I was exactly his type.
+I was flattered, but gratefully declined. 😄

-The whole trip was an extrem slow down for me because there was neither a GPS signal nor internet reception.
-I was just cut off for 4 days and that felt amazing!
+The whole trip was extremely slowing down for me because there was neither a GPS signal nor internet reception.
+I was just isolated for 4 days and that was really cool!

-Julia: Which moment on this trip do you remember particularly well?
+Julia: Which moment on this trip do you remember most?

-Julia: Which 3 key takeaways would you give to other adventurers?
+Julia: What 3 key takeaways would you give other adventurers?

-It was very important to me that I listen to myself and don't let myself be persuaded.
-Especially in Asia and Indonesia, a lot of people want to convince you what you should definitely see.
-One should accept tips, but not chase one attraction after the other, but let yourself be carried away from time to time.
+It was very important for me that I listen to myself and don't let anyone talk me into anything.
+Especially in Asia and Indonesia, many people want to tell you what you should definitely see.
+You should accept tips, but not chase one attraction after the other, but let yourself drift.

-When I travel, I don't waste my money, but it's often a little more relaxed.
-In doing so, I try not to forget that I consciously spend my savings on experiences that mean a lot to me.
+When I travel, I don't waste my money, but it's often a little looser.
+I try not to forget that I consciously spend my savings on experiences that mean a lot to me.